 As I begin year 6 of this journey, I continue to refine my own nutritional practices and learn what my body needs to thrive.
 I remain dedicated to training for triathlon and set new goals for myself, as I love the motivation that chasing goals offers me.

-Certifications and memberships include: Certified Personal Trainer, Health & Wellness Coach, Sports Nutrition Specialist, Precision Nutrition, Girls Gone Strong-1, Group Fitness Instructor, and Boston Business Women member
+Certifications and memberships include: Certified Personal Trainer, Health & Wellness Coach, Sports Nutrition Specialist, Precision Nutrition, Girls Gone Strong-1, Plant Based Nutrition, Group Fitness Instructor, and Boston Business Women member

 If you're looking for: